GPUOpen-LibrariesAndSDKs/RadeonProRenderBlenderAddon/README.md

 ### Software, required for development - to run tests and more:

-- pytest - `py -m pip install pytest`
-- imageio - `py -m pip install imageio`
-- numpy - `py -m pip install numpy`
+- numpy - `py -3.7 -m pip install numpy`
-- pyopengl - `py -3 -m pip install pyopengl`
-- pypiwin32 - `py -3 -m pip install pypiwin32`

 ### ThirdParty libraries